sirjofri/vim-glissues/README.md

 - `g:gitlab_server`: The gitlab server you want to access.
 Defaults to `https://gitlab.com`.
 Don't use a trailing `/`!
 - `g:gitlab_server_port`: Defaults to 443
-- `g:gitlab_projectid`: Your project ID.
-You get this via gitlabs web interface (project settings).
+- (`g:gitlab_projectid`): Your project ID.
+You get this via gitlabs web interface (project settings). _This is automatically set via `git remote`_!
 - (`g:gitlab_alter`): Should the plugin send altering requests to the server?
   (default true)
 - (`g:gitlab_debug`): Print debug messages

+The project id is now extracted from the `git remote -v` url!
+So you need to run vim from somewhere inside your git repository.
+If you want to set your project id manually:

-For example I have in my `.vimrc`:
+_Optional_: For example I have in my `.vimrc`:

         if filereadable(".settings.vim")
           source .settings.vim